Stephensons of Essex: History

-Stephensons was founded in Rochford in 1975, and has since expanded by gaining contracts for tendered bus routes and school routes.
+Stephensons was founded in Rochford in 1975 by John Stephenson, and has since expanded by gaining contracts for tendered bus routes and school routes.

 In 2001 after Arriva Southend decided to withdraw their route 721 service, Stephensons commenced operating routes X1 and X10 from Rochford to London under the London Link Express brand.
 X1 was the original number of the service when it was first launched in 1980.
 Stephensons withdrew the service on 11 July 2008.
 Swallow Coach Company revived the service on 14 August 2008 but it again ceased on 29 May 2009.

 In 2005 Stephensons won a contract to operate the Dengie Connections services from Arriva Southend, which it operated for five years from April 2007.
 In 2012 this was extended for a further four years.

 In 2008 it won the contract to run Withamlink services 38 and 39.

 In November 2016, Stephensons of Essex owner Bill Hiron purchased Galloway European.
 The two businesses operate independently.
 In October 2018 it was announced Stephensons had purchased local bus operator NIBS Buses (Nelsons Independent Bus Services), based in Wickford, Essex and would run as a separate entity.

 In September 2022, Stephensons has registered a partial replacement for one of the 18 services that Stagecoach East is to withdraw from late October, taking over the route 12 between Cambridge and Newmarket.

+In October 2024, Bill Hiron sold Stephensons to an employee ownership trust.